su-squares/tenthousandsu.com/_posts/2021-09-04-steganography.md

 Your Square fits 10×10=100 pixels with three color channels at 8 bits each.
 That means you get 300 bytes to play with.

 Typically you are putting visual stuff in there to make something pretty.
-But if you are a Soviet era spy, you might want to use this as an inconspicuous and very public way of diseminating subversion messages.
+But if you are a Soviet era spy, you might want to use this as an inconspicuous and very public way of disseminating subversion messages.
 This is a guide for those people...

 All subversives us Linux or macOS, and the command line.
 So this guide assumes you are familiar with both of these.
 On macOS, please install [Homebrew](https://brew.sh) and run `brew install imagemagick`.
 For Linux you should probably already have ImageMagick installed and instructions vary to get it.